 What goes into a pint of Harvey’s?

-Our quality real ales are achieved by selecting the finest raw materials and combining them with unique ‘local’ conditions brewed within a traditional brew-house.
+Quality real ales at Harvey’s Brewery are achieved by selecting the finest raw materials and combining them with unique ‘local’ conditions brewed within a traditional brew-house.

 Helping The Environment

-From solar panels to locally-sourced produce, we aim to do our bit to create a sustainable environment.
+From solar panels to locally-sourced produce, at Harvey’s Brewery, the aim is to do our bit to create a sustainable environment.

-- The use of locally grown hops and barley
+- At Harvey’s Brewery there is the use of locally grown hops and barley

 - The ground extraction of our spring water